A dynamical Shafarevich theorem for endomorphisms of $\mathbb{P}^N$: Reduction to finiteness for points defined over a single field extension

-Thus by Hermite--Minkowski \cite[Theorem III.2.13]{MR1697859}, there are only finitely many such $K(X)$, and we may take their compositum to assume all points of $X$ are contained in a single field as claimed. \end{proof}
+The Hermite--Minkowski Theorem \cite[Theorem III.2.13]{MR1697859} states that for an algebraic number field $K$ and a finite set of primes $S$ of $K$, there exist only finitely many extensions $L/K$ of a given degree $n$ which are unramified outside $S$.
+Thus, there are only finitely many such $K(X)$, and we may take their compositum to assume each point of $X$ is defined over a single field as claimed. \end{proof}